How Often Do We Need To Change The Cats’ Water in Their Fountain?

-Interestingly, this is a question that is asked both by cat fountain owners and people thinking of buying their first cat fountain.
+Interestingly, this question is asked both by cat fountain owners and people thinking of buying their first cat fountain.
 People who don’t have a cat fountain want to know what the commitment is going to be, and people who have one want to know what they should be doing to ensure the health of their cats.

 It’s a great question and an important one.
 But the answer to how often to change the water depends on several factors and the circumstances of each household.
 We, the owners of ThirstyCat Fountains, have one shorthair Orange Tabby who (sometimes) answers to the name of Bijou.
 He has an 11 cup capacity fountain and uses it a lot.
 We top it off about two times a week and clean the fountain and completely replace the water once a week.
 But had we another cat, the topping off and the cleaning and changing the water would be more often.

 We have customers with two, or five and even eighteen cats.
 They, absolutely and very definitely, need to change the water in their cat fountains more often.
 Or, they need a number of cat fountains and can do them each much less frequently.